 The Education (Pupil Registration) (England) Regulations 2006: Amendments to 2006 regulations state that from the 1st September 2013 that Head Teachers ‘may not grant any leave of absence during term time unless there are exceptional circumstances’.

 The Education (Penalty Notices) (England) Regulations 2007: Amendments to 2007 regulations will reduce the timescales for paying a penalty notice.

 Parents must pay £60 within 21 days or £120 within 28 days.

 This brings attendance penalty notices into line with other types of penalty notices and allows local authorities to act faster on prosecutions.

-If you require any further information about the above, please speak to Jo McCluskey the Family Liaison Officer on 01634 334 344.
+If you require any further information about the above, please speak to Denise Percival (Attendance Officer) on 01634 334344.